codeonlyjs/website/content/guide/templates.md

 ---
 # Template Basics

-A CodeOnly template is a JavaScript object that can be used to create and update DOM elements.
+A template is a JSON-like object that describes how create and update a heirarchy of DOM elements.

 <div class="tip">